335 E. Alvarado Rd.

 There is a permitted 4th bedroom (constructed in 1948) which can also be used as a guest quarters, office, studio or media room.
 It is connected to the roof of the main house, but has a separate entrance.
 The current owners had a licensed contractor remodel this space to make it more functional.
 They gutted the space, installed the porcelain wood-grain tile flooring, framed in walls and ceiling, added electrical outlets, added the toilet, replaced the exterior siding and installed the kitchenette.
 It has a ¼ bath currently, but there is space that can easily accommodate the addition of a shower and sink, heating if desired (there is a sink in the kitchenette across from the bathroom).
 The new kitchenette has white and gray shaker-style cabinetry, acrylic countertops, under-mount dual basin stainless steel sink, new porcelain wood tile floors, fresh paint, ceiling fan and laundry hook-ups.
 2 French doors on the East and North side of the room open to the rear yard and covered patio.
 There is also an attic space above.

 Talk about curb appeal!
 The landscaping in the front yard was completely re-designed and modernized, while incorporating the existing mature trees and hedges.
 There are many modern elements including the linear, steel-curbed lawns, river rock accents and exposed aggregate concrete pavers that lead to the porch entry and the private front patio.
 A vintage brick walkway connects the driveway to the front entry.
+You can find great professionals like Driveways Nottingham to help with your home, you can do Block Paving, Tarmac, Gravel, Resin Driveways and more to improve your home.
 The front yard is illuminated at night with path lighting, which are on a timer.
 Modern house numbers and a cheery brick-color front door greet you at the entry.

 In the rear yard, there is a grass island with mature palm tree that is surrounded by a wrap-around covered patio.
 There is a detached 2 car carport, concrete slab for parking and/or entertaining and additional yard space that is finished with river rock and a storage shed.
 There is no alley behind this home; it backs to million dollar historic estates, in the Los Olivos historic district.